-23. E-commerce store operators like Defendants regularly register or acquire new seller aliases for the purpose of offering for sale and selling Counterfeit NBA Products.
-Such seller alias registration patterns are one of many common tactics used by e-commerce store operators like

-Defendants to conceal their identities, the full scope and interworking of their counterfeiting operation, and to avoid being shut down.
+23. E-commerce store operators like Defendants regularly register or acquire new seller aliases for the purpose of offering for sale and selling Counterfeit NHL Products.
+Such seller alias registration patterns are one of many common tactics used by e-commerce store operators like Defendants to conceal their identities, the full scope and interworking of their counterfeiting operation, and to avoid being shut down.

 24. Even though Defendants operate under multiple fictitious aliases, the e-commerce stores operating under the Seller Aliases often share unique identifiers, such as templates with common design elements that intentionally omit any contact information or other information for identifying Defendants or other Seller Aliases they operate or use.
 E-commerce stores operating under the Seller Aliases include other notable common features such as use of the same registration patterns, accepted payment methods, check-out methods, keywords, advertising tactics, similarities in price and quantities, the same incorrect grammar and misspellings, and/or the use of the same text and images.
-Additionally, Counterfeit NBA Products for sale by the Seller Aliases bear similar irregularities and indicia of being counterfeit to one another, suggesting that the Counterfeit NBA Products were manufactured by and come from a common source and that Defendants are interrelated.
+Additionally, Counterfeit NHL Products for sale by the Seller Aliases bear irregularities and indicia of being counterfeit that are similar among Counterfeit NHL Products offered by other Seller Aliases, suggesting that the Counterfeit NHL Products were manufactured by and come from a common source and that Defendants are interrelated.